RanranZhai/CRISPR/README.md

 After getting positions of PAM, we count the number of each PAM on each cut of 20,000 segments (We simply think the 22 chromosomes as one).
-For each kind of Cas enzyme, we sum the number of **all PAMs that it recognises** on each segments, and get top10% (2,000)segments that contain most PAM sequences.
+For each Cas enzyme, we sum the number of **all PAMs that it recognises** on each segments, and get top10% (2,000)segments that contain most PAM sequences.
 ```
 load('/opt/ShaoYa/Users/ranran/PAM/GRC37_genome/CHRs_length.RData') ## get total length of each chromosome